CROSSING THE FINNISH BORDER

 b.
 The visit to Finland lasts longer than 72 hours

 Option 1: A voluntary COVID-19 test in the country of origin within 72 hours before travelling, with a negative result.
 In Finland, the second COVID-19 test to be taken at the earliest 72 hours after arriving in Finland.
 Self-isolation until receiving a negative result from the 2nd test.

-ALL OTHER COUNTRIES (E.G. CANADA, CHINA, RUSSIA, TUNISIA, UNITED STATES)
+ALL OTHER COUNTRIES (E.G. CANADA, CHINA, RUSSIA, TUNISIA, UNITED KINGDOM, UNITED STATES)